scalar-labs/scalar-kubernetes/docs/PrepareBastionTool.md

     token: 48fdda...
 ```

-## Install and configure bastion server
+## Install tools in the bastion

-When the requirements are completed, you can run the following command to install the tools in the server that will proceed to the installation.
+Now let's install the tools in the bastion as follows.

 In `operation` directory, execute the following command